Largest Inscribed Rectangles in Geometric Convex Sets: Introduction

 \subsection{Contributions and Organization of the Paper}

-This paper considers the problem of finding the largest parallelotopes and boxes inside a convex set defined by a finite number of convex inequalities.
-Throughout this paper, for simplicity and due to the frequency of use, the term ``rectangle'' is used for all boxes $R\in \mathbb{R}^d$ and the term `` Box'' is reserved for cases with $d\geq 3$.
-We are interested in finding the \textit{maximum volume/area inscribed parallelotope/parallelogram} (MVIP / MAIP), the \emph{maximum volume/area inscribed rectangle} (MVIR / MAIR), and the \emph{maximum volume/area axis-aligned inscribed rectangle} (MVAIR / MAAIR).
+This paper considers the problem of finding the largest boxes inside a convex set defined by a finite number of convex inequalities.
+Throughout this paper, for simplicity and due to the frequency of use, the term ``rectangle'' is used for any box $R\in \mathbb{R}^d$.
+We are interested in finding the \emph{maximum volume/area inscribed rectangle} (MVIR / MAIR), the \emph{maximum volume/area axis-aligned inscribed rectangle} (MVAIR / MAAIR), and the \emph{maximum area axis-aligned inscribed rectangle in a fixed direction} (MAAIR-$\mbox{F}_{\mbox{dir}}$).
 The same acronyms are used for the problem of finding them.
 The main contributions, listed in presentation order, are: \begin{enumerate} \item \textbf{Optimal properties of the MAIR in convex polygons} are discussed and proved (\cref{subseq:MAIR_optProperties_Polygon}).
-These properties are stronger and better formulated than the current results and yet with simpler proofs. \item \textbf{Optimal properties of the MAIR in centrally symmetric and axially symmetric convex sets} are discussed and proved (\cref{subseq:MAIR_optProperties_CentrallySymmetric} and \cref{subseq:MAIR_optProperties_AxiallySymmetric}).
-To the best of our knowledge this is first attempt in analyzing the properties of the MAIR in a convex set that is not necessarily a polygon. \item \textbf{Optimization models for the MVIP, MVIR, and MVAIR problems} are developed (\cref{sec:optModels}).
-To our knowledge, this is the first comprehensive optimization approach to these problems in higher dimensions, which can bring new insights and open a new stream of research in this area.
-This approach is easily generalizable to other inscribed shapes such as triangles, rhombi, and tetrahedrons. \item \textbf{An interior-point method algorithm} is used to solve the MVAIR problem (\cref{subsec:SolvingMVAIR}).
-Full convergence analysis and computational complexity results are provided.
-To our knowledge, this is the first such algorithm and analysis that is presented for this problem. \item \textbf{A parametrized optimization approach} is used to solve the MAAIR and the MAIR problems (\cref{subsec:SolvingMVIR}).
-To our knowledge, this is also the first parametrized optimization approach to solve these problems.
-Our algorithm for solving the MAAIR can solve the problem in any given direction, i.e., finding the largest rectangles aligned to rotated axes.
-When the convex set $C$ is a polygon defined by $n$ linear inequalities, this approach can find the MAIR in $\mathcal{O}(\varepsilon^{-1}\log n)$ time. \item \textbf{An upper bound on the aspect ratio of the MAIR} in a convex set is derived, which is the first such result (\cref{subsubsec:Approx_MAIR}). \item \textbf{Simulation results} are provided for several choices of the convex set (\cref{sec:SimulationResults}). \end{enumerate}
+These properties are stronger and better formulated than the current results and yet with simpler proofs.

+\item \textbf{Optimal properties of the MAIR in centrally symmetric and axially symmetric convex sets} are discussed and proved (\cref{subseq:MAIR_optProperties_CentrallySymmetric} and \cref{subseq:MAIR_optProperties_AxiallySymmetric}).
+To the best of our knowledge this is the first attempt in analyzing the properties of the MAIR in a convex set that is not necessarily a polygon.